 Similarly, if you do want to continue cooking with an iron skillet but want to limit the amount of iron that is leached from your skillet make sure your pan is well seasoned.
 This will separate your food from bare metal.
 Don’t worry I will go through this in a bit! .

-Seasoning prevent rust however it also separate food from bare metal.
+Seasoning prevents rust however it also separates food from bare metal.

 Cast iron pans can rust easily if it’s not protected from moisture.
 Therefore to prevent this from happening, and to create a non-stick surface, you must season the pan with oil-rich polyunsaturated fats.